 Resolving conflicts can be very difficult in general, especially in the work place.
-These 5 strategies will help you figure out the best strategy for you to solve conflict within your organization.
+These 5 important conflict resolution strategies will help you figure out the best strategy for you to solve conflict within your organization.

 1. Stay Neutral